eludius18/NFT-House-Valuation-Decentralized-Platform/README.md

 # NFT-House-Valuation-Decentralized-Platform

+## 🚧 Work in Progress (WIP) 🚧

+This project is currently under active development.
+Some features may not be fully implemented or are subject to change.
+Contributions and suggestions are welcome!

 This repository demonstrates how to create a decentralized platform for minting NFTs based on real estate data.
 It combines **machine learning** for house price prediction, a **Rust backend** for API handling, and a **smart contract** deployed on Ethereum for minting and managing NFTs.

 ## Table of Contents